tsdiokno/abl/content/tl/docs/nt/roma/roma-15.md

 ## Mula sa Herusalam Hanggang Sa Iliriko
 [#](# "From Jerusalem to Illyricum")

-[^14] Mga kapatid ko, ako ay sigurado patungkol sa inyo na kayo ay puno ng kabutihan, puno ng pawang kaalaman, at may kakayanan na magbigay ng bilin sa bawat isa.
+[^14] Mga kapatid ko, ako ay sigurado na patungkol sa inyo na kayo ay puno ng kabutihan, puno ng pawang kaalaman, at may kakayanan na magbigay ng bilin sa bawat isa.

 [^14]: My brothers and sisters, I myself am convinced about you that you also are full of goodness, filled with all knowledge, and able to instruct one another.